awslabs/aws-well-architected-labs/Reliability/300_Health_Checks_and_Dependencies/Lab_Guide.md

 * Follow the instructions [here for accessing your AWS account](../../common/documentation/Workshop_AWS_Account.md)

-@TODO: Note to beta testers: links to relative resource like above will not work until this is part of the master branch.
-The above link will ultimately go [here](https://github.com/awslabs/aws-well-architected-labs/blob/master/common/documentation/Workshop_AWS_Account.md)

 **If you are using your own AWS account**:

 * Sign in to the AWS Management Console as an IAM user who has PowerUserAccess or AdministratorAccess permissions, to ensure successful execution of this lab.